pmochine/Laravel-Tongue/README.md

 ```
  > Remember: Set the translation in the lang folder

 Use `dialect()->translate($routeName, $routeAttributes = null, $locale = null)` to generate an alternate version of the given route.
-This will return an url with the proper subdomain and also translate the uri if necessary.
+This will return an URL with the proper subdomain and also translate the URI if necessary.

 You can pass route parameters if necessary.
 If you don't give a specific locale, it will use the current locale ☺️.